JustinMShea/ExpectedReturns/README.md

 ## Solutions of tests

-Students, please post a link to your test solution here
+Students, please send the results of your tests to your mentors.

 ## References